erikbejstam/pokemon-battle/README.md

 ## Structure of projet

 I think the structure of the project is pretty self-explanatory.
 You can find the backend-related code in the 'backend/src' directory.
 There you'll find index, model, db files, controller, router, battleLogic and so on.
-The frontend was generated using Vite, so it has a pretty standard structure as well.
+The structure of the frontend was generated using Vite, so it has a pretty standard structure as well.
 The code for the frontend I gathered in just one file to keep it simple - App.tsx.

 ## What I would add given more time